Skip to main content

 /vault unlock

-Unlock the vault with password
+Unlock the vault with a password prompt.

 /vault lock